pmutua/ChaosPilot/ARCHITECTURE.md

 3. Frontend sends authenticated request to FastAPI backend.
 4. Backend authenticates and invokes the main ADK agent.
 5. Agent manager delegates to the appropriate sub-agent.
-6. Sub-agent queries BigQuery, retrieves relevant logs, and may send those logs or summaries to the LLM (Gemini or Azure) for analysis.
+6. Sub-agent queries BigQuery (via the mcp-toolbox), retrieves relevant logs, and may send those logs or summaries to Gemini for LLM-powered analysis.
-7. Agent manager may hand off to other agents as needed.
+7. Agent handoff is dynamic: if a sub-agent determines another is better suited for the next step, it delegates the task.
 8. Backend streams response to frontend, which visualizes the multi-agent workflow.

 ---